freerange/site/soups/weeknotes/week-327.snip.markdown

 Aloha, folks.

 We spent four days of week 327 working with our new client.
 I'm really enjoying the work.
-It's certainly challenging but I feel that we're slowly understanding the problem and starting to see some possible directions to move in.
+It's certainly challenging but I feel that we're gradually understanding the problem and starting to see some possible directions to move in.

 Being on a client project has reminded me how difficult it is to keep up with the day-to-day running of GFR.
 I'm struggling to find/make the time to do anything GFR related until the Friday we spend in our own office.